-We are heading into the height of travel season, but sometimes a vacation is not in the cards.
+We are heading into travel season, but sometimes a vacation is not in the cards.
 A great way to take a minivacation from the comfort of your home is to read books that have a strong sense of place.

 Each of the authors I share below uses vivid descriptions of the sights, sounds and smells of a place and time.
 As you get wrapped up in the story, you will find yourself transported to foreign countries, or to days gone by.